Students Timeline 2021 – 2022

 - Finalise and rehearse presentation for the Awards night.
 Date is still to be confirmed, however will be towards the end of March.

 - Start to think about winding up the company.
 Wind up fee MUST be paid when the End of Year reports are completed.

 - Where appropriate consider paying provisional shareholder dividends?

 - Pay all debts and collect all payments due to company.

-- The end of year Awards Event will be held on Tuesday the 20th.
+- The end of year Awards Event will be held in March – date TBC.
 Before that you need to

-- Attend the Interview and following that get ready to …
+- Attend the Interview (dates to be confirmed in March – watch for the Eventbrite invitation to book your date and time) and following that get ready to …

 - ….make your Company’s Presentation at the Awards Night.

 - Celebrate with the other companies that took part!